Head, Private Sector Engagement

-Prior to joining Save the Children, she spent six years on the leadership team at Friends of UNFPA, the support organization for the United Nations Population Fund, building awareness and raising funds for the health and dignity of women globally.
-From 2004-2006, she served as Director of Communications for Day One (formerly the Sexual Assault & Trauma Resource Center of Rhode Island) where she handled their name change, re-branding, creative marketing campaigns, and the launch of its the Capital Campaign.
-Other career highlights include working closely with stock exchanges and financial leaders to facilitate dialogue and resolution during the Asian Financial Crisis, and quadrupling media coverage while leading worldwide PR for CardScan during a time where cloud based technology and handheld device contact management was still in its infancy.
+Angeline was on the leadership team at Friends of UNFPA, the national committee for the United Nations Population Fund, where she managed media relations, as well as digital communications, branding and messaging to generate broad public awareness and engage donors, policymakers and advocates in improving the health and dignity of women worldwide.
+She ran their International Honoree Program and Student Award Program and executed missions to Cambodia, Mongolia, Madagascar, Guatemala, Sierra Leone and Sri Lanka.
+Other career highlights include serving as Director of Communications for Day One, the Sexual Assault & Trauma Resource Center of Rhode Island, where she launched a primary prevention campaign working with adolescent boys and girls, handled their re-branding, creative marketing campaigns, and the launch of its the Capital Campaign.
+Prior to that she worked closely with stock exchanges and financial leaders to facilitate dialogue and resolution during the Asian Financial Crisis, and quadrupled media coverage while leading worldwide PR for CardScan during a time where cloud-based technology and handheld device contact management was still in its infancy.

 Angeline’s academic pursuits at the University of Oxford in Comparative Social Policy grounded in women’s economic empowerment, her design of advocacy and policy agendas to end gender-based violence, her efforts to make maternal and newborn death obsolete, alongside her population work are demonstrative of her commitment to the future we want.